dabana/VuePress-KCJsummercamp/docs/A-Problem-Decomposition.md

 Goal: To complete a five-part game.

-Materials: Game Cards – 1 set per team, Chalk (or anything to mark lines on the ground), Hula hoop (or anything to mark a target) – 1 per team, Beanbags – 1 per team  Armbands
+Materials: Game Cards – 1 set per team, Chalk (or anything to mark lines on the ground), Hula hoop (or anything to mark a target) – 1 per team, Beanbags, 1 per team, Armbands

 No. of Players: 4 or more
 :::

-1. Set up: A racing area with a start line and end line approximately 10 metres apart  A Beanbag Toss area with beanbags and targets.
+1. Set up: A racing area with a start line and end line approximately 10 metres apart.
+A Beanbag Toss area with beanbags and targets.
 2. Form teams of 6-8.
 3. Events:
   * Relay: Players will move to the end line and back and tag the next runner.
   * Beanbag Toss: Players will take turns trying to throw the beanbag into the target as many times as they can.
   * Duo Tag: Players will play in pairs.
 Each player will wear an armband.
 Each player will face their partner and try to gently tag their partner’s armband while protecting themselves from being tagged.
   * Slither Race: Players will move to the end line and back using only their hands.
   * Wheelbarrow Race: In pairs, players will race to the end line.
 One player will be the Wheelbarrow by getting on their hands and knees.
 Their partner will push the Wheelbarrow by holding the Wheelbarrow’s legs.
 The Wheelbarrow moves forward using their hands.
 (If players cannot do this safely, they can stand with their backs to one another, link arms and walk, or they can do a 3-legged race.)
 4. Invite a few volunteers to demonstrate their movements to the group.